-A Fishing Trip to Metcalfe Ponds 1890's
+A Fishing Trip to Metcalfe Ponds ca. 1895

 Six men holding fishing rods, standing beside a river winding through country landscape, George Levi Carter, State Library (between 1870 and 1910)

 Let's see if we can narrow down the date of the fishing trip beyond the 1870 to 1910 time-frame estimated by the State Library.
 And where exactly did they go fishing?
+One of the photos in the series is labelled 'Fishing Trip Fryerstown to Metcalfe Ponds'.
+I'll explore the latter location in more depth a little later on but it seems Metcalfe Ponds was a well known location at or near the confluence of the Coliban River and the Campaspe River, near Redesdale.

 Horse drawn buggies outside the Red Gum Hotel, Metcalfe, Victoria, G.L.Carter